mgxd/nibabies-fitng2021/presentation.md

 --fs-license-file /path/to/license.txt
 ```

+???

+Note that the paths used are just placeholders.
+When running on your data, substitute with your paths.

 --

-We will get an output similar to this:
+Once that is run, we should get an output similar to this:

 ```bash
 RUNNING: docker run --rm -e DOCKER_VERSION_8395080871=20.10.6 -it \